ksu-cc-410-fall2021/final-project-MUM2001/README.md

         FAST TWITCH: Lightning quick movement makes it much easier to land a strike but such exertion is tiring.
             MODIFIERS: (Hit Chance +20) (Stamina -20)

-        MARATHON RUNNER: A consistent sustainable pace can let you fight for hours, but it also makes your strikes more predictable.. .
+        MARATHON RUNNER: A consistent, sustainable pace can let you fight for hours, but it also makes your strikes more predictable.
             MODIFIERS: (Hit Chance -10) (Stamina +10)

 BATTLE SYSTEM: